The entrancing new novel by the author of the international bestsellers Mr Rosenblum's List and The Novel in the Viola.

 The loose and liberated art world of the 1960s in the setting for The Gallery of Vanished Husbands, a charming tale by Natasha Solomons.
 After having her portrait painted, a newly abandoned wife breaks free from her uptight upbringing to find a new love and life. - Good Housekeeping

-Natasha Solomons is the author of the internationally bestselling Mr Rosenblum's List and The Novel in the Viola, which was chosen for the Richard & Judy Book Club.
+Natasha Solomons is the author of the internationally bestselling Mr Rosenblum's List, The Novel in the Viola, which was chosen for the Richard & Judy Book Club, and The Gallery of Vanished Husbands.
 Natasha lives in Dorset with her son and her husband with whom she also writes screenplays.
-Her novels have been translated into 16 languages.
+Her novels have been translated into 17 languages.